 If you have an out-of-state LLC, but your home state deems that your LLC is doing business in your home state, they will require you to register your LLC as a Foreign LLC.

 You will effectively own two LLCs.

-You’ll pay the taxes you tried to avoid in the first place, plus you’ll pay double for formation, registered agent, and annual report fees.
+You’ll pay the taxes you tried to avoid in the first place, plus you’ll pay double for formation, registered agent, and the annual report filing fee.

 You are located in California and opened an e-commerce store three months ago.
 The store is starting to generate income, so you decide it’s time to get serious.

-You form an LLC and elect for S-Corp taxation in neighboring Nevada, thinking you'll avoid California's state corporate income tax.
+You form an LLC and elect for S Corporation taxation in neighboring Nevada, thinking you'll avoid California's state corporate income tax.